-What is the role of education in our society?
-How do policies that affect education impact schools, students, teachers, families and communities?
-Why are ethical, social, legal, psychological, philosophical, and historical factors important in education?
-What is the connection between equity and social justice to education today?
+What is the role of education in our society, and how do policies that affect education impact schools, students, teachers, families and communities?
+How is teaching changing to engage learners?
+Ethical, social, legal, psychological, philosophical, and historical factors important in education will be examined, as well as the connection between equity and social justice to education today.
+In addition, participants will assist in classes in a nearby school to experience teaching and learning is a real-world setting.

 These questions and more will be addressed with a STEM perspective in this special section of EDUC 310.
 Issues in education will be examined through critical analysis of readings, discussions, personal reflections, practice lessons, and other activities.
-A required field experience at an assigned school will provide an opportunity for a direct real-world connection.
+A field experience at an assigned school near campus is a required component of the course.